vasama/allio/docs/windows/01-windows-paths.md

   * `PRN`

   To open a DOS device using ALLIO, use an NT object path directly (e.g. `\??\NUL`).
-* Any root local device paths containing a non-canonical relative path.
+* Any root local device paths containing a non-canonical relative path (e.g. `\\?\A/B`).
   The reason for this is that Win32 APIs will sometimes skip canonicalization of such paths.
-  ALLIO could follow suit and simply convert such paths to NT object paths, but passing non-canonical paths to the kernel is not particularly useful.
-For passing paths to the kernel directly, the NT object path prefix (`\??\`) can be used.
+  ALLIO could follow suit and simply convert such paths to NT object paths, but rejecting non-canonical paths is more useful than passing them to the kernel.
-* Any relative paths when the current working directory path is a local device path.
-  The reason for this is that Win32 APIs have unpredictable behaviour when the current working directory path is a local device path.
-  E.g. when the current working directory path is `//./C:/`, the path `/` is converted to `\??\UNC\` by the Win32 APIs.
+  For explicitly passing paths to the kernel verbatim, the NT object path prefix (`\??\`) can be used.
-* Any drive relative paths on a drive which is not the drive of the current working directory and when the path on that drive is not a drive absolute path on that drive.
+* Any drive relative path on a drive which is not the drive of the current working directory and when the current working directory path on that drive is not a drive absolute path on that drive.
   E.g. the path `X:Y` is rejected when the path on drive `X:` is `Z:\`.
-Win32 APIs in contrast would interpret the path as `Z:\Y`.
+  The reason for this is that Win32 APIs will interpret the path as `Z:\Y`, which is not a path on drive `X:`.
+* Any UNC path without a server or share name (e.g. `//` and `//server`).
+  The reason for this is that a valid UNC path requires both a server and a share name.
+* When the current directory is a local device path (e.g. `//./C:/`):
+  * Any relative path containing backtracking relative to the current working directory path (e.g. `../X` and `X/../..`).
+  * Any drive relative path (e.g. `C:X`).
+  * Any absolute path (e.g. `/X`).

+  The reason for this is that Win32 APIs have unpredictable behaviour in these cases.
+  E.g. when the current working directory path is `//./C:/`, the path `/` is converted to `\??\UNC\` by Win32 APIs.
-* NT object path without a relative path (`\??` or `\??\`).
-Win32 APIs interpret this as an absolute path containing a component named `??`.
+* An NT object path prefix without a relative path (`\??` or `\??\`).
+  The reason for this is that Win32 APIs will interpret these as absolute paths containing a component named `??`.
   E.g. when the current working directory path is `C:\`, the path `\??\` is converted to `\??\C:\??\` by Win32 APIs.